Fiona Caulfield is an avid travel

 What’s the one book you feel best encapsulates India?

-Tough question, like asking to choose my favourite child…
+Tough question, like asking to choose my favorite child…

 1. The Ramayana, the more accessible of the Indian epics and the source of all the stories that Indian grandparents share with their grandchildren on their knee.
 I read it after having lived in India five years and wish I had read on arrival.
 I recommend the Ashok Banker set published by Penguin, don’t be daunted by the size, it is a real page turner!